Updated 1 year ago

 Applying Image Sizes #

-In most cases theme elements are using the most suitable image sizes, which predefined by Impreza code, check "Predefined Image Sizes" table for more information.
+In most cases theme elements are using the most suitable image sizes, which predefined by Impreza code, check the "Predefined Image Sizes" table for more information.
 But in case of better managing of your website page loading speed we implement the ability to select Image Sizes for the following elements:

 - Image Slider